Under the directives of the President of the State.. Khalid bin Mohammed bin Zayed inaugurates the Sweihan Residential Project

 The Integrated Residential Communities Guide includes a comprehensive set of guiding principles and standards for the interior spaces of residential units in order to meet the aspirations of citizens and their current and future needs.

-On this occasion, His Excellency Mohammed Ali Al-Shurafa, Chairman of the Department of Municipalities and Transport and Chairman of the Board of Directors of the Abu Dhabi Housing Authority, appreciated the inauguration of His Highness the Crown Prince of Abu Dhabi for the project, which confirms that the citizen’s well-being, stability and empowerment are a top priority for the wise leadership.
-He indicated that the project represents a new and qualitative addition to the project.
-The system of housing projects completed by the Abu Dhabi Housing Authority to ensure the availability of adequate housing for citizens, secure a safe and stable social life, and an environment conducive to continuous economic growth.
+On this occasion, the Chairman of the Department of Municipalities and Transport and Chairman of the Board of Directors of the Abu Dhabi Housing Authority, Muhammad Ali Al-Shurafa, appreciated the inauguration of His Highness the Crown Prince of Abu Dhabi for the project, which affirms that the citizen’s welfare, stability and empowerment are a top priority for the wise leadership.
+He indicated that the project represents a new and qualitative addition to the system Housing projects completed by the Abu Dhabi Housing Authority to ensure the availability of adequate housing for citizens, secure a safe and stable social life, and an environment conducive to continuous economic growth.

-His Excellency added, “The Abu Dhabi Housing Authority is keen to develop housing projects that meet the needs and aspirations of citizens, and have all the elements of integrated residential communities, including public facilities and infrastructure.”
+He added that the Abu Dhabi Housing Authority is keen to develop housing projects that meet the needs and aspirations of citizens, and have all the elements of integrated residential communities, including public facilities and infrastructure.

 It is noteworthy that the Abu Dhabi Housing Authority undertakes the task of developing and implementing many housing programs for citizens to meet the requirements of Emirati families.
 3,700 exemptions from repayment of housing loans, while the total value of these housing benefits amounted to more than 131 billion dirhams.